 I’ve never been a huge fan of yeasted coffee cakes.
 You know the cakey part of a NY style crumb cake?
 I never eat it.
-I pull off all the lumpy, sweet crumbs, I even search for lumps in the cake itself, ones that separated and slid into the doughy batter in hopes of camouflage.
-The carnage is torn remnants of golden cake, scattered around my plate in lots of odd patterns, left to wither and dry until slipped into the garbage mercifully.
+I pull off all the lumpy, sweet crumbs, and I even search for lumps in the cake itself, ones that separated and slid into the doughy batter in hopes of camouflage.
+The carnage is torn remnants of golden cake scattered around my plate in lots of odd patterns, left to wither and dry until slipped into the garbage mercifully.

-Yes, those little plastic-wrapped, miniature coffee cakes in a box, so moist, delicious and deceptively cute – but really evil, evil enough to make me want to eat a whole box in one sitting, evil enough that I hold all coffee cake ‘cake’ in comparison to them.
-I’m humbled to admit it, but yes, it’s true….ack.
+Yes, those little plastic-wrapped, miniature coffee cakes in a box – so moist, delicious and deceptively cute – but really evil, evil enough to make me want to eat a whole box in one sitting, evil enough that I hold all coffee cake ‘cake’ in comparison to them.
+I’m humbled to admit it, but yes, it’s true.

-Ok..I admit, I sort of snuck into cinnamon rolls because I was worried it would be yet another plate of scrappy cake remnants, dry and withering, while we ate filling and parts of the cake with filling on it.
+Okay, I admit, I sort of slithered into cinnamon rolls because I was worried it would be yet another plate of scrappy cake remnants, dry and withering, while I ate filling and parts of the cake with filling on it.
 With rolls, if it wasn’t moist or gooey enough, I could always drown it in cream cheese frosting on an individual basis.

 Here’s some slight changes I made to come up with these chocolate meringue, gooey, cinnamon rolls.